-6.4 Auto zoom out returns to ini- tial view Changes the behavior when zooming out from a selected object.
+6.4 Auto zoom out returns to initial view Changes the behaviour when zooming out from a selected object.
 When set to "Off", selected object will stay in center.
-When set to "On", view will return to startup view.
-6.5 Zoom Duration Sets the time for zoom operations to take (in seconds) 6.6 Milky Way intensity Changes the brightness of the Milky Way 6.7 Zodiacal light intensity Changes the brightness of the Zodiacal light 7 Scripts (menu group) 7.1 Run local script Run a script from the scripts sub-directory of the User Directory or Installation Directory (see section 5 (Files and Directories)) 7.1 Stop running script Stop execution of a currently running script 8 Administration (menu group) 8.1 Load default configuration Reset all settings according to the main configuration file 8.2 Save current configuration Save the current settings to the main configuration file 8.3 Shutdown Emits a command configured in
+When set to "On", view will return to 6.5 Zoom Duration startup view.
+Sets the time for zoom operations to take (in seconds) 6.6 Milky Way intensity Changes the brightness of the Milky Way 6.7 Zodiacal light intensity Changes the brightness of the Zodiacal light Zodiacai fight intensity Changes the originaless of the Zodiacar right 7 Scripts (menu group) 7.1 Run local script Run a script from the scripts sub-directory of the User Directory or Installation Directory (see section 5 (Files and Directories)) 7.1 Stop running script Stop execution of a currently running script 8 Administration (menu group) 8.1 Load default configuration Reset all settings according to the main configuration file 8.2 Save current configuration Save the current settings to the main configuration file 8.3 Shutdown Emits a command configured in